FrozenNode/XssInput/readme.md

 Input::all(true);
 ```

-If you have global filtering on, you can pass `false` in as these parameters to turn off filtering for that particular callto either method.
+If you have global filtering on, you can pass `false` in as these parameters to turn off filtering for that particular call to either method.